 Accelerometer Based Equipment

 These systems are based on the mechanism of measurement of vertical acceleration to calculate road roughness.
 This system may also be validated and calibrated against class- 1 equipment.
-Some portable type of roughness measuring equipment are available which consists of a small accelerometer (sensor) device (one or two) installed at the rear axle of the survey vehicle, a distance measuring instrument, interface module and a controller.
+Some portable type of roughness measuring equipment is available, consisting of a small accelerometer (sensor) device (one or two) installed at the rear axle of the survey vehicle, a distance measuring instrument, an interface module, and a controller.

 Roughometer

 Roughometer is a high-speed device used for measuring pavement surface roughness.
-It is consists of a small accelerometer (sensor) device installed at the rear axle of survey vehicle, a distance measuring instrument, interface module and a controller with feature of portability.
-The pavement roughness measurements using this equipment are required to be done preferably at a speed in between 40 to 60 km/hr, in order to obtain most reliable and accurate data.
-The output is in the units of International Roughness Index (IRI).
-Figure 2.8 shows A Typical view of Roughometer Control Panel with GPS.
+It consists of a small accelerometer (sensor) device installed at the rear axle of the survey vehicle, a distance measuring instrument, an interface module, and a controller with the portability feature.
+The pavement roughness measurements using this equipment must be done preferably at a speed between 40 to 60 km/hr to obtain the most reliable and accurate data.
+The output is in the units of the International Roughness Index (IRI).
+Figure 2.8 shows A Typical view of the Roughometer Control Panel with GPS.

 Pros: